 Like many of the moms No Kid Hungry aims to support, Veloz’s path to success wasn’t easy.
 After her second son Ryan was born, Veloz balanced life as a single mother while returning to school.
 During this time, she experienced significant barriers to stable housing and food security.

-These conditions changed after Veloz was introduced to the nonprofit LIFT at a time management workshop at school.
-LIFT provides one-on-one coaching to parents of children ages eight and under who have goals around career, finance and education.
-As parents receive coaching, they also receive cash infusions so they can accomplish their academic and career goals.
+While desperately seeking solutions on feeling defeated in many ways, she was introduced to LIFT at a time management workshop at school.
+LIFT, a national nonprofit organization, provides one-on-one coaching to parents of children ages eight and under helping them set and achieve goals around career, finance and education.
+As parents receive monthly coaching, they also receive cash infusions to provide some support as they work to accomplish their goals.

-Veloz’s coach helped her keep track of what she wanted to achieve and the steps necessary to get there.
-Even if it was just for an hour a month, Veloz’s coach worked with her to stay accountable to her responsibilities as a mother, student and, most importantly, herself.
+Veloz’s coach helped her define her goals, map out and the steps necessary to get there and celebrated her progress along the way.
+Even if it was just for an hour a month, Veloz’s coach encouraged her while helping her stay accountable to her responsibilities as a mother, student and, most importantly, herself.

-After enrolling in the program, Veloz got the resources she needed to complete her associates, bachelors and her masters degree while securely supporting her sons.
-Upon completion of the program, she ultimately landed a position as senior program manager at LIFT and is an adjunct lecturer at CUNY Hostos Community College.
+After enrolling in LIFT’s coaching program, Veloz got the resources she needed to complete her associates, bachelors and her two masters degree while continuing to support her sons.
+Upon completion of the program, she ultimately landed a position as senior program manager at LIFT and is currently an adjunct lecturer at CUNY.

-Veloz carried the values and lessons LIFT taught her into her professional life.
-For example, she views her students and LIFT participants holistically, ensuring they have the resources she once wished for.
+Veloz has carried the values and lessons LIFT taught her into her professional life.
+She views her students, LIFT members, and therapy clients holistically, ensuring they have the resources she once wished for.

 Beyond her role at LIFT, she is a fierce advocate for justice system reform, leading initiatives to support vulnerable populations in the South Bronx.
 Veloz is an active participant of many coalitions, including The BLOC led by The Bronx Defenders, while she continues to grow her work in philanthropy and mental health services for justice-involved individuals.